-Stigma in the ambulance service
+Stigma in the search and rescue service

-We know it can be difficult to reach out for help at work, especially when so much of your job is spent helping others.
-It can feel like there's a stigma in the ambulance service, where you feel you have to put on a brave face and not admit that you're struggling.
+We know it can be difficult to reach out for help, especially when so much of your job is spent helping others.
+It can feel like there's a stigma in search and rescue, where you feel you have to put on a brave face and not admit that you're struggling.

 It's always OK to ask for help.
-Reaching out could help you to get the support you need to feel better.
+Reaching out can help you get the support you need to feel better.
 And if you don't feel comfortable speaking to someone at work, there are other organisations which might be able to help.